ocimar84/Holiday/README.md

 ## Admin stories
-* As a site administrator, I can approve created users
+* As a site administrator, I can approve created users.
 * As a site administrator, I can approve users' hooliedays.
-* As a site admin I can view all hoolidays so I can plan the next day
+* As a site admin I can view all hooliedays.

 ## Agile Methodology